• Skip to primary navigation

 • Web-based alert pop-ups

-As we know that by using the Selenium WebDriver its is not possible to test window bases applications, that’s why we are using some third-party tools to handle the window-based pop-ups.
+As we know, by using the Selenium WebDriver, it is impossible to test window-based applications; that’s why we are using some third-party tools to handle the window-based pop-ups.

 There are mainly 3 types of alerts are there that are: